WICG/webhid/EXPLAINER.md

 # WebHID Explainer

-This document is an explainer for the [HID API](https://wicg.github.io/webhid/), a proposed specification for allowing a web page to communicate with HID devices.
+This document is an explainer for the [WebHID API](https://wicg.github.io/webhid/), a proposed specification for allowing a web page to communicate with HID devices.

 <!-- TOC -->
 <!-- /TOC -->